arjuwanm-dot/Powerful-MPL/README.md

 All experiments are conducted on a CPU using a **single script (`main.py`)**.

 The repository includes:
-- Implementation of the MLP architecture ([176154-1-7-5-1]) used for image classification.
+- Implementation of the MLP architecture with nummber of inputs are vector (1 - 176154) used for image classification.
 - Self-collected Fish–Stationary Image Dataset (FSID).
 - Scripts and instructions to reproduce the results exactly, including random seeds and hardware information.